Australia national rugby union team: 2020s

+In November 2025, after playing fifteen Test matches in twenty-two weeks, Australia suffered a record tenth defeat in a calendar year when they lost 48–33 to France at the Stade de France during their 2025 Spring Tour (and surpassed their previous record of nine defeats in a calendar year in 2016).
+It also marked the first occasion since 1958 that Australia completed a four-Test tour of Europe without securing a victory.

 Jersey

 The Wallabies play in Australia's traditional sporting colours of green and gold.
 Before there was a national jersey in place, the Wallabies would play in the jersey of the state the game was being held.
 The Australian Coat of Arms would often replace the state logo on the jersey, and a variety of these colours were used in a number of matches in the early 1900s.

 During their first years, the colours of the Wallabies changed depending on the place where they played.
 Between 1899 and 1904, the team wore sky blue jersey in Sydney and maroon during their games in Brisbane.
 During 1905–07, their switched to a maroon and light blue striped shirt, then returning to the sky blue (1908–1928).

-In 1928 governing bodies agreed that "the Australian amateur representative colours of green and gold, should be adopted".
-The following year the All Blacks came to Australia, and the jersey worn was emerald green with the Australian Coat of Arms; with green socks with bars on the top.
+In 1928 governing bodies agreed that "the Australian amateur representative colours of green and gold, should be adopted".The following year the All Blacks came to Australia, and the jersey worn was emerald green with the Australian Coat of Arms; with green socks with bars on the top.
 The jersey remained mainly the same, with a few variations, throughout the 1930s.
 In the 1961 tour of South Africa, Australia wore the gold and green jersey for the first time, to avoid confusion with the Springboks colors.